omni/poa-bridge/README.md

 #### transaction options

+- `transaction.deposit_confirm.gas` - specify how much gas should be consumed for each call to the Home contract's `submitSignature()` function
 - `transaction.deposit_relay.gas` - specify how much gas should be consumed by deposit relay
-- `transaction.withdraw_confirm.gas` - specify how much gas should be consumed by withdraw confirm
 - `transaction.withdraw_relay.gas` - specify how much gas should be consumed by withdraw relay

 ### Database file format